 It’s important to understand there’s a range when it comes to staging.
 It can include everything from simple tweaks to more extensive setups, depending on your needs and budget.
 But a little bit of time, effort, and money invested in this process can really make a difference when you sell – especially in today’s market.

-A study from the National Association of Realtors (NAR) shows staged homes sell faster and for more money than homes that aren't staged at all (see below):
+study from the National Association of Realtors (NAR) shows staged homes sell faster and for more money than homes that aren't staged at all (see below):

 The best part is, odds are you don’t have to stage your whole house to make an impact.
 According to NAR, here’s where buyers’ agents say staging can make the biggest difference (see graph below):

-As you can see, agents who talk to buyers regularly agree, the most important spaces to stage are the rooms where buyers will spend the most time, like the living room, primary bedroom, and kitchen.
+a graph of a number of peopleAs you can see, agents who talk to buyers regularly agree, the most important spaces to stage are the rooms where buyers will spend the most time, like the living room, primary bedroom, and kitchen.

 While this can give you a good general idea of what may be worth it and what’s probably not, it can’t match a local agent’s expertise.